Expert Shoulder Treatment in Dubai | Rotator Cuff & Arthroscopy

 Restore your shoulder strength and mobility with Dr. Usama Saleh’s expert shoulder treatment in Dubai.
 Specializing in rotator cuff repair, shoulder arthroscopy, instability correction, and impingement relief.
 With fellowship training from the University of Toronto and 23+ years of experience, Dr. Usama delivers world-class shoulder care tailored to your specific condition.
 Whether you’re an athlete, professional, or everyday person, we provide minimally invasive solutions that get you back to what you love.

-Understanding Shoulder Conditions: Diagnosis & Treatment Options
+Understanding Shoulder Conditions: Diagnosis & Treatment

 The shoulder is one of the body’s most complex joints, allowing incredible range of motion but also susceptible to various injuries and conditions.
 Understanding your shoulder condition is the first step toward effective treatment.

 Early diagnosis and proper treatment prevent chronic pain and disability, allowing you to maintain active, healthy lifestyles.
-Whether you’re dealing with acute injury or chronic shoulder problems, our comprehensive approach addresses your unique needs.

 Common Shoulder Conditions We Treat